The 5 Vs and U: Spire’s framework for evaluating AIS data quality.

 Many of us at Spire would argue that this is the most fundamental of all the data analytics variables.
 How “true” is the data?
 AIS data by nature is cluttered, before being delivered it needs to be refined; “False” or misidentified vessels need to be removed, spoofed positions corrected and data verified by correlating one dataset with other datasets at different times.
 There is no single truth in data (and in life), however, Spire Sense API declutters and refines as much of it as possible to help you find solutions faster.

 This is not true of all data use-cases; when it comes to daily workflows, a lot of data will remain invisible.
-However sometimes, when it comes to decision making, visualizing 1000s of data bits can help the value of data become more tangible.
+However sometimes, when it comes to decision making, visualizing 1000s of data bits can help the data quality become more tangible.
 So, data visualization is also a determining factor for data value.

 How and why the data is being used is of critical value to all customers.
 Accessibility is not an issue thanks to many modern technologies readily available; although some are much easier to connect, search, query or analyze than others, some are tailored to specific use cases.
 When it comes to usability, ultimately it comes down to ease and flexibility.
 With this in mind, Spire avidly favors working with modern RESTful API technology with clear documentation.
 Data has no value if you cannot access or use it how and when you need it.